 Are you able to arrange additional instrument tuition during the school day?

 In addition to class music lessons, we also have a team of dedicated peripatetic teachers to take individual lessons.
 Tuition is arranged through the music department.
 Children can be entered for examinations set by the Royal Schools of Music.
-There are also opportunities for children to perform at music recitals and concerts.
+There are also plentiful opportunities for children to perform at music recitals and concerts.

 Which sports do the children learn?